BusinessDay, NSE promote investment in Digital Technology for Business Success in a post-COVID economy - Businessday NG

 In responding to questions around emerging business needs, Chiemeka said, “Corporates must understand that we are all entering a new territory where we cannot rely on past competitive advantage.

-He also addressed issues around human capital management, calling on organisations to adopt strategies that can save both the business and its people, post-pandemic.
+He also addressed issues around human capital management, calling for organisations to adopt strategies that can save both the business and its people, post-pandemic.

 “Businesses will need to be more transparent in their operations to justify layoffs where necessary, but the crisis has to be managed if the business will thrive post-COVID.
 It is also important that skill-specific trainings are deployed to ensure that employees have the skill sets required for the emerging economy.
 Organisations may also be required to review evaluation mechanisms for staff to properly manage talent and ensure service delivery,” he added.